 457(b) Plan Limits

 The annual limit for all contributions made to 457(b) plans is 100 percent of the employee's includable contribution or the elective deferral limit, whichever is less.
-The elective deferral limit is $18,500 as of 2018.
-The limit was set at $18,000 from 2015 through 2017.
+The elective deferral limit for 2018 is $18,500.

 401(k) Plan Limits